Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ## PyTorch Profiler
 Whilst timing kernels in isolation is incredibly useful, it doesn't always tell the whole story.
 The complementary approach of visually inspecting the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) trace can be an invaluable tool in spotting unexpected behaviour.
 If there is a problem in your code that is causing slowdowns, it's often seen when looking at the profiler trace.

 The example below illustrates a kernel dispatch bug which led to a rogue host-device synchronization point (coloured green).
-Note that we see gaps in SM Efficiency associated with kernel launches:
+Note that we see gaps in Streaming Multiprocessor (SM) Efficiency associated with kernel launches:

 ![](_attachments/MicrosoftTeams-image%20(8)%202.png%2012-51-17-078.png)